2decomp-fft/2decomp-fft/examples/fft_physical_x/README.md

 1. nz    [optional]
 1. nt    [optional]

-In case the decomposition is imposed both (1) and (2) are necessary.
+If the decomposition is imposed both (1) and (2) are necessary.
-If also the resolution is imposed (1-5) are necessary
+If the resolution is imposed (1-5) are necessary

 What to expect:
 - The timing results